 On average, our midwives spend 60 hours with each family through the course of their prenatal, birth, and postpartum care.

-How much does it cost to give birth at home?
+How much does it cost to give birth with a midwife from WHMS?

-Welcome Home Midwifery Services, Inc. charges a global maternity care fee of $6,000.
-This fee includes routine prenatal care, labor and birth care, routine newborn care (to 6 weeks of age), and routine postpartum care.
-Some things are not included in this fee, such as disposable and non-disposable items for the birth, and additional supplies necessary for a water birth.
-Sliding scale fees are available for those in need, and many insurance plans (including Medi-Cal) are accepted as well.
+For birth at home, we charge a package rate of $6500 which includes routine care, including prenatal care, labor and birth care, postpartum care, and healthy newborn care.
+Some things are not included in this fee, such as problem visits, disposable and non-disposable items for the birth, and additional supplies necessary for a water birth.

 Can I get prenatal care from a midwife and give birth in the hospital?

 Absolutely.
 Many families come to us for individualized, hour-long prenatal visits either instead of or in addition to hospital-based prenatal care.
 Our practice data suggests better outcomes for clients who plan a hospital birth and have prenatal care from a midwife, versus routine hospital-based prenatal care.
 Clients who receive prenatal care with WHMS will have a complete copy of their medical records faxed to the hospital of their choice at 37 weeks.
 Our midwives do not have hospital admitting privileges.
-Our fee for prenatal care is $2,000 and includes 24/7 access to a midwife for urgent concerns.
-Individual home prenatal visits can be booked for $150.
+Our fee for prenatal care only is $2,400 and includes 24/7 access to a midwife for urgent concerns.
+Individual home or office prenatal visits can be booked for $150.
+Many insurance plans (including Medi-Cal) are accepted for itemized prenatal care, postpartum care, and newborn care as well.